kenmusau/skills-github-pages/_posts/2024-04-30-Unleash-Your-Creativity.md

 ---
-title: Unleash Your Creativity with GitHub Pages
+title: Amplify Your Projects with GitHub Pages
 date: 2024-04-30
 ---